Advice for British nationals travelling and living in Europe

 The negotiations to leave the EU may take up to 2 years or more.
 The government has made clear that we want the legal rights of British nationals living in European countries, as well as EU nationals in the UK, to be properly protected.

 In the interim there will be no immediate changes.
-During the period of the negotiations, the UK remains a full member, entitled to all the benefits and obligations of membership of the EU.
+Until exit negotiations are concluded, the UK remains a full member of the European Union and all the rights and obligations of EU membership remain in force.
 This means:

 Travelling within the EU – passports and healthcare